 An application fee of $150 must accompany this application.
 It is non-refundable and will not be applied to the tuition charge.
 The applicant is considered a candidate for admissions only after this application is received and the application fee is submitted.
 Click here to pay your application fee.

 Incoming freshmen need to take a placement test.
 The test determines a student’s high school readiness and suggests appropriate course placement for freshman year.
 Placement tests for the 2021/22 school year are administered on Sunday, December 15, 2019 or Sunday, February 9, 2020.
 All testing takes place at Rochelle Zell Jewish High School.
 Click here to sign up for the Rochelle Zell placement test.
 All students must submit an application for admission prior to sitting for the test.
-Students needing extended time must submit a copy of their most current service plan (IEP or 504) and psycho-ed testing.
+Students needing extended time must also submit a copy of their most current service plan (IEP or 504) and psycho-ed testing.

 Once all application materials are received (including teacher recommendations and school transcripts), students and their parents schedule an interview.
 These half-hour interviews are scheduled primarily during school hours with some availability on Sundays.
 Click here to schedule an interview.